2025 FBF División Profesional

-The 2025 Bolivian Primera División season is the 47th season of the División Profesional del Fútbol Boliviano, Bolivia's top-flight football league and the seventh season under División de Fútbol Profesional management.
-The season began on 28 March and will end in December 2025.
-Although the season was originally expected to begin on 14 February 2025, delays in the resolution of disciplinary cases that could affect the club composition for the season eventually forced the start date to be moved to 30 March.
+The 2025 FBF División Profesional was the 47th season of the División Profesional del Fútbol Boliviano, Bolivia's top-flight football league and the seventh season under División de Fútbol Profesional management.
+The season began on 28 March and ended on 15 December 2025.
+Although the season was originally expected to begin on 14 February 2025, delays in the resolution of disciplinary cases that could affect the club composition for the season eventually forced the start date to be moved to 28 March.